 What would our lives be like without mining?
 Imagine a world without transportation such as jet planes or railroads, without communications such as cell phones or radar, without decorative items such as art or jewelry, without buildings such as skyscrapers or parking garages, without defense systems items such as missiles or submarines, without medical care items such as X-rays or surgical tools.
 We wouldn’t have any of these things without mining and minerals.

-Bertrandite ore mined in Utah makes up nearly all of U.S. production, which is about two-thirds of the world supply.
-Russia produces most of the rest, from beryl ores.
-Five to ten other countries mine small amounts of beryl.
+Bertrandite ore mined in Utah makes up nearly all of U.S. production, which is about 90% of the world supply.
+China produces most of the rest, from beryl ores.
+Mozambique and a few other countries mine small amounts of beryl.
 The United States produces and exports large amounts of beryllium alloys and compounds, and thus is a net importer of ores, but a net exporter of finished beryllium products.

 Small amounts of beryllium become available from recycling of beryllium-containing scrap.